Marking > Assess: human scored Items (like Essay questions)

 - Question - shows the question

-- Annotations - Use the view dropdown to see an overview of your or other assessors annotations (when enabled by your marking coordinator).
+- Annotations - Use the dropdown to see an overview of your or other assessors annotations (when enabled by your marking coordinator).
+Use the annotation buttons to make or view a list of inline comments on the candidate answer.

 Cirrus offers several options for annotating a manually scored Item such as Essay questions: